-Quality checks -> Explicar brevemente el circuito de correcciones.
-Se generan audits con reportes de calidad con carga semanal.
-Se realiza por los propios técnicos de Bardena.
-Es un proceso interno durante el proceso de carga.
-JAVIER

-In the weekly process of extraction transformation and load there is a process of recording the wrong data and create an automatic report with this problems in order to notify them
+The reviewer is right pointing out that the terms “continuously monitored” can be misleading.
+In fact, the data follows and automatic quality check process that includes format and range conformance checking that ultimatelly results in the generation of a quality report.
+Then, before the data is integrated in the wharehouse, all reports are reviewed by database administrator.
+The following information has now been added into the “data resource basics” section of the manuscript:

+“During the process of data gathering, transformation and integration, quality reports are automatically generated.
+These reports are revised and managed by the administrators of the database in order to detect and correct inconsistencies before entering data in BARDENA”

 4. Data collected

 “… where the different sources are stored in the backend and then linked all together in a star schema design”.
 How are they linked?
 It would flow better if you briefly describe how data are linked here.
 Is the same personal ID number (from LAKORA) used in the other datasets?
 (You describe data linkage later.
 It can be moved here).

-Sí.
-Es persona-céntrico.
-Mover el data linkage al data collection.
+The reviewer is right again.
+The primary key value by which all the information is linked is the patients ID number, gathered firstly in the LAKORA database present in the rest of databases allowing patient level data integration.

+We have moved the information regarding the identifier and data linkage to the “data collected” section.

 What do you mean by “main data”?
 Do you mean patient demographics?
 How is it different to location and diagnosis dimensions?
 It is not clear how these 5 dimensions relate to the data collected as listed in Table 1.

-Cambiar patient por person y cambiar main por Administrative, socio-demographic, and economic data (o quitar main y añadir en la tabla 1 una columna con las distintas tablas).

-En location añadir of antes del reference healthcare center.
-Cambiar unity por care unit.
+Thank you, main data was misleading.
+We have integrated the information regarding the dimensions in table 1, in which a detailed description of the data included in each dimension is provided.

 Please expand on what is the Analytic Countability Component (ACC)?

-Redactar Javier, Juli -> Los costes del paciente y del proceso.

-In the analytic Countability Component are the tables with the data of the cost of the goods and services provided by the Navarre Health System (SNS-O).
-It allows to calculate the cost of a person in a period or the cost of a good or services in a period.
+This module includes cost data of all the resources used and the interventions carried out during the care process, as well as information on the pharmaceutical co-payment assigned to each individual according to the income level.
+This new information has been added in table 1.

 Please include references or website links for the various sources of data (LAKORA, ATENEA, etc)

-Son internas (desarrollos propios -> intranet).
+These are software modules accessible from the internal information network of the Navarre Health Service.
+They are not available as webpage

 You state that BARDENA can be linked to specific registries.
 This is not shown in Figure 2.
 You mention acute stroke and diabetes registries.
 Please provide the full name for these registries and references/webpage links.
 Are there additional registries that can be linked?
 Please provide a list.
 Has consent been provided for linkage?

-Añadir urls de los registros.
 Explicar que hay registro dentro de la información de hospital.
-Añadir en la información de hospital en la Figura 2 -> Ibai y Javier.
+Añadir en la información de hospital en la Figura 2 -> y Javier.

 Please move the text under “2.3 Access to BARDENA information…” to the “Data resource access” heading.

-Cambiar de sitio.
+We thank the reviewer for the suggestion.
+We have moved this information to “data resource access” section.

 Under “Ethics clearance” it is not clear what you mean by “unless informed consent” from patients” “allowing access to their data”.
 Do you mean non-deidentified data can be accessed also, if the patient gives consent?
 Can patients opt out of having their data anonymised and collected by BARDENA?
 Does BARDENA provide ethics clearance?
 Who are the data custodians?

-For secondary use, the data collected by BARDENA is always de-identified to protect patient privacy.
-We apologize for any confusion caused by the reference to 'informed consent' regarding patient access to their own data.
-This statement only applies to the primary use by patients themselves and does not extend to research purposes.
-We have removed that particular phrase from the text to avoid further misunderstanding.
+The data extracted from BARDENA is always de-identified to protect patients´ privacy.
+We apologize for any confusion caused.
+We have modified the text accordingly to avoid further misunderstanding.